AlephaNull/AlephaNull/README.md

 * Python
 * Lisp
 * Shell/Bash
+* Java

-My current project is : PassMan ( A simple password manager written in Python and SQL)
+My current project is : Website

 I use Arch(BTW) and Gentoo Linux
-I use vim for programming but recently have been hacking around with Emacs
+I use neovim for programming but recently have been hacking around with Emacs

 I do some amateur penetration testing.
 So long and thanks for all the fish!